chika-games/RPG-Maker-Specifications/lmt.md

 | TagSize | VINT | The size of `XPos` measured in bytes. |
 | XPos | VINT | The starting x-position. |

-#### Boat Y Tag
+#### Skiff Y Tag
-This tag specifies the starting y-position within the boat map.
+This tag specifies the skiff's starting y-position within its starting map.

 | Field | Type | Description |
 | --- | --- | --- |